mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 - Audio support for transcribing WAV files
 - Explainability via an error table in the UI, showing errors, suggested corrections, and explanations
 - Gender-aware grammar corrections (e.g., past participle agreement)
-- Recruiter mode to demonstrate AI-driven grammar, accent, and pronunciation correction for evaluation purposes

 ### Screenshots
 #### Main Interface
 The main interface of a French language learning application designed to provide grammar, accent, and pronunciation feedback.
 The clean, web-based interface features two primary input methods: a text entry section with a large text area for typing French sentences, and an audio upload option.
 Users can enter French text directly or upload audio files for speech-to-text transcription.
-The interface includes gender selection for accurate grammar agreement corrections and a recruiter mode for demonstration purposes.
+The interface includes gender selection for accurate grammar agreement corrections.

 ![GUI Text 2](screenshots/FrenchLearningFeedbackEngine_Text4.png)